bertreb/pimatic-tado-reloaded/README.md

 - heater: True if the heater is on
 - cooler: True if the cooler is on
 `

 With this device you get the maximum thermostat functionality in Google Assistant.
-For that this device can be added in pimatic-assistant.
+This device can be added in pimatic-assistant.
 Real heaters and coolers can be connected via rules based on the TadoThermostat variables.